How to Sleep with a Headache - Tension, Cluster, & Migraines

 If you have to use your phone or computer before bed, do it an hour before bedtime.
 This is because the blue light emanating from the screen causes Digital Eye Strain (DES).

 If you have a headache, the blue light can intensify it.
 You'll experience frequent migraine attacks for continued use of screens.
 Plus, you risk developing chronic migraines.

 If you work a shift job, ensure you're sleeping for 6 to 8 hours a night to avoid sleep disorders such as sleep apnea.
 This will improve your sleep quality by a significant margin.
 Additionally, this can improve your immunity.

 Lack of and irregular patterns of sleep are known to cause or trigger a chronic daily headache.
 Over long periods, you can suffer a chronic daily headache at varied intervals.
 Also, you're at risk of developing chronic migraines.

-If you have sleep apnea or insomnia you might also experience headaches which further affects your sleep quality.
+If you have sleep apnea, insomnia or some other issue like an ear infection you might also experience headaches which further affects your sleep quality.
 Ensure you don't oversleep, and you don't sleep less than 6 hours.
 Note that if you're suffering from hypnic headache (rare headache disorder), consult a sleep specialist since it manifests symptoms similar to migraine.
 The sleep specialist will help you distinguish and rule out migraine-related symptoms from those of hypnic headaches.

 Maintaining a Fixed Sleeping Time